Ernie Hubka

-Ernest A. Hubka (August 13, 1897 – April 26, 1982) was an American college football player and coach and politician.
+Ernest A. Hubka (August 13, 1897 – April 26, 1982) was an American politician, lawyer, judge, and college football player and coach.
 He served as a member of the Nebraska Legislature.

+Life and career

+Born in Virginia, Nebraska, Hubka graduated from the University of Nebraska–Lincoln in 1921.
+There he played college football from 1917 to 1920; notably serving as captain of the Nebraska Cornhuskers in 1918.
+After this he was a high school teacher in Yuma, Colorado, and York, Nebraska, from 1922 to 1926.
+He worked as a football coach for the high school in the York Public Schools district.

-Hubka played college football at the University of Nebraska–Lincoln from 1917 to 1920.
-He served as the head football coach at the University of Omaha—now known as the University of Nebraska–Omaha—in 1928, compiling a record of 4–3–1.
+Hubka served as the head football coach at the University of Omaha—now known as the University of Nebraska–Omaha—in 1928, compiling a record of 4–3–1.
+He was at that a law student at the University of Nebraska College of Law, and graduated with his law degree in 1928.

-Before serving as the head football coach at the University of Omaha, Hubka was a high school teacher in Yuma, Colorado, and York, Nebraska, from 1922 to 1926.
 After serving as a head football coach, Hubka began practicing law in Beatrice, Nebraska.
 From 1930 to 1938, he served as the county attorney of Gage County, Nebraska, and from 1946 to 1952 he served on the Beatrice Board of Education.
 In 1952, Hubka was elected to the Nebraska Legislature to represent District 30.
 He served two terms in the Nebraska Legislature from 1953 to 1957.
+He also worked as a district judge in Gage County.